CenturyLinkCloud/PublicKB/Network/vpn-client-connection-troubleshooting.md

-<p>You need to verify with Tier 3 or your Administrator that you are using the right credentials.
+<p>You need to verify with CenturyLink Cloud or your Administrator that you are using the right credentials.
 Your account must also be a member of: ManagedVPN</p>

 <p>
   <a name="5"></a>